That Marketing Buddy

 Best for: Ecommerce stores on Shopify, WooCommerce, or BigCommerce

-Ecommerce-focused email and SMS marketing automation platform.
+Ecommerce-focused email and SMS marketing platform with powerful automation and 160+ integrations

 Key Features